 6. Step up your social media presence

-Social media marketing is a must in 2021.
+Social media marketing is a must.
 You might already have social media accounts for your company or property, but that’s only the beginning.
 Consider investing more time or resources into building up your presence on these networks.

 Here are four ways to step up your social media game:

 - Give your business a personality

 - Get on TikTok